Key takeaways:

 Regular exercise can improve your physical and mental health.
 Over time, burning additional calories with exercise may also lead to weight loss.

 Experts recommend 150 minutes of moderate-intensity aerobics weekly.
 Aim for 30 minutes of cardio — such as brisk walking, cycling, or swimming — 5 days a week.
-Add two weekly strength workouts that target every major muscle group.
+To round out your routine, add two weekly strength workouts that target every major muscle group.

-Experts typically recommend cutting 500 calories per day for weight loss.
+If you’re trying to lose weight, experts typically recommend that you take in 500 fewer calories than you burn.
 But sustainable weight loss isn’t as simple as calories in and calories out.
 And it’s important to get enough nutrients to stay nourished.

 Aim to eat a balance of carbohydrates, fats, and protein.
 Choose high-fiber carbs like fruits and whole grains to cut calories without sacrificing health.
 Try to reduce or limit foods high in saturated fats, refined carbohydrates, or sugar.